-Conscious Dance
+Conscious Movement

 Typically, the practice is divided into three moments.
 Before each dance, we meet for a brief moment around tea, where pointers for the practice are offered.
 These are only indicative pointers, never impositional; the dancer always remains free to move and explore according to his or her own feeling, in full autonomy.